Ben Foster (actor): Career

+Foster played Lance Armstrong in the biopic The Program, and co-starred in the fantasy adventure Warcraft, released in June 2016.
+Also in 2016, Foster appeared in Hell or High Water as the dangerous Tanner Howard, opposite Chris Pine and Jeff Bridges.
+He reunited with director Barry Levinson to make The Survivor in 2021.
+In the 2025, Foster played James V. Martin, the coach and abusive husband of boxer Christy Martin, in the biopic Christy.
+Sonia Rao of The Washington Post wrote that Foster "tries his best" to provide a nuanced portrayal of Martin but that his "efforts are thwarted by an uninspired script".

+He is next set to play Evel Knievel in the The Stunt Driver.

 Personal life

 Foster was in a relationship with German actress Antje Traue, his co-star in the movie Pandorum.
 Traue revealed in an interview that she had moved to Los Angeles and lived with Foster until their relationship ended around 2010.
 Foster began a relationship with actress Robin Wright in early 2012.
 They became engaged in early 2014, but called off their engagement on November 12, 2014.
 Foster and Wright reconciled in early 2015; however, on August 29, 2015, they announced they were ending their second engagement.

 In October 2016, Foster announced his engagement to actress Laura Prepon.
 Prepon gave birth to their first child, a daughter, Ella, in August 2017.
 Foster and Prepon married in June 2018.
 Their son was born in February 2020.
+Foster filed for divorce from Prepon on November 12, 2024, citing “irreconcilable differences”.